usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-oas/step3/info.md

 ### Access petstore API via USP Core WAAP

-We changed the port forwarding accordingly that the traffic to the petstore API is now routed **via USP Core WAAP**.
+We changed the port forwarding accordingly that the traffic to the petstore API is now routed **via USP Core WAAP** (not port 8080 anymore).
 Next let's again query a pet in an incorrect format as we did already before:

 ```shell
 curl -sv http://localhost/api/pet/cat1